 Digital Pathways Out

-Most obviously, I expect we’ll realize that “taxing the machines”, a tax on the use of advanced technology by profit-making enterprises, will be the fairest and simplest way to redistribute the accelerating wealth that our increasingly intelligent and autonomous machines will create.
-We could tax the rich, or tax corporations, but neither policy are particularly fair.
-Equitable taxation and redistribution should be concentrated most heavily on those entities creating the wealth, which, more than ever, are the machines themselves.
+But I do generally expect we’ll increasingly realize that “taxing the machines”, a higher tax on profit-making enterprises (which all employ increasingly advanced technology), will be the fairest and simplest way to redistribute the accelerating wealth that our increasingly intelligent machines will create.
+We will call it taxing the rich, or taxing corporations, but what we are really taxing, whatever we call it, is our increasingly productive and intelligent machines.
+They’re the entities most responsible for wealth creation in modern economies.

 As new school economists like Paul Romer have demonstrated, the real wealth of our society in an information age is not being created by Wall Street (finance), Government Street, or even Main Street (consumption) but by Engineering Street — the smartness and capabilities of our machines.
 Today, Engineering Street is systematically neglected by politicians, media, and society.
 But as wealth continues to accelerate at the top, future politicians and voters, will eventually understand that our machines create the vast majority of wealth, and we’ll start prioritizing science and technology, innovation, and entrepreneurship education, policy, and funding at the level they deserve.